CHATTANOOGA, Tenn. — The depot on Market Street is perhaps the only reminder of a bygone era.

 The last passenger train, of Southern Railway, stopped at the depot on Aug.
 11, 1970.
 A group of businessmen saved the building, and a second grand opening was held on April 11, 1973, when the station opened its doors as a hotel.

-Published in the January 2006 edition of The Cross-Tie.
+This article is based on a version published in the January 2006 edition of The Cross-Tie.